CiscoDevNet/terraform-provider-intersight/website/docs/d/fabric_port_policy.html.markdown

 ---
+subcategory: "fabric"
 layout: "intersight"
 page_title: "Intersight: intersight_fabric_port_policy"
-sidebar_current: "docs-intersight-data-source-fabric-port-policy"
 description: |-
   A policy for all the physical ports of the Fabric Interconnect.
 ---

-# Data Source: intersight_fabric._port_policy
+# Data Source: intersight_fabric_port_policy
 A policy for all the physical ports of the Fabric Interconnect.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `description`:(string) Description of the policy.
 * `device_model`:(string) This field specifies the device model that this Port Policy is being configured for.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `unknown` - Unknown device type, usage is TBD.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the concrete policy.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.